Prepaid Cards For Teenagers

 Are you trying to teach your teenagers the real value of money?
 A practical demonstration can often go much further than a lecture or discipline when they get it wrong.
 The majority of teens learn nothing about the real world from schools, but there are still plenty of ways to start teaching kids how to handle money.
 One of the most common ways that parents use is to purchase a pre-paid credit card.
 These cards are designed to allow the user to spend only the sum allowed on the card, and no more.
 By restricting spending, and helping your children to balance their wants and how much money they have, teenagers can learn about financial responsibility and budgeting.

-How does a prepaid card work?
+How does a prepaid card for kids work?

 The pre-paid card works by having someone put money onto the card before it is used.
 They then work in the same way as credit or debit cards, allowing the user to spend as much as they want without exceeding the limit.
 Prepaid cards can be used in shops on the high-street, or online, and rather than having your kids borrow your credit card and go wild, they are limited to the money which you have put on the card.
 You might put in £50, for example, or £100, but the teen can't spend any more than that.